What is a panic attack?

 What causes a panic attack?

-Panic attacks are very common, with up to 40% of Australians experiencing a panic attack at some stage in their life.
+Panic attacks are very common, with up to 5 in every 100 Australians experiencing a panic attack at some stage in their life.
 During a panic episode, someone is overwhelmed and disabled by the physical symptoms listed above.
 The panic reaches its peak after about 10 minutes and can take up to half an hour to subside.
 A panic episode leaves the person feeling temporarily exhausted and drained.
-While common and debilitating, panic attacks are distinct from but a feature of panic disorder.

 Panic attacks can be caused by: